Lumenpmy/ADANS/README.md

 Anomaly detection approaches that are based on learning compare observed behavior with patterns of normality inferred during training.
 This paradigm has proven to be valuable in domains such as intrusion detection, threat identification, and a host of other security-related tasks.
 In the dynamic contexts of the Internet of Things (IoT), where system environments evolve with the introduction of new patches, devices, or protocols, the underlying distribution of what is considered 'normal' data can shift correspondingly.
 Most contemporary studies have not adequately addressed the profound effects of these shifts in normality, leading to less than optimal performance when operating under an open-world presumption.

-A handful of studies have attempted to address these issues by adopting a tripartite framework: detect shifts in normality, adapt to these shifts, and then proceed with anomaly detection.
-Despite these efforts, existing methodologies encounter two primary challenges: misidentification caused by anomalies during the shift detection phase, and the intensive labor required for labeling during the shift adaptation phase.
+Few works tried to detect and adapt normality shifts, however, they are both prone to be misled by the sample-level shifts and ill-suited to learn the patterns of severe shifts with low manual-labor.
 ## Introducing ADANS

 Our work presents an innovative three-stage approach, ADANS (Adversarial Normality Shift Adjustment), to robustly manage the aforementioned challenges of normality shifts in IoT environments.
 The approach is comprised of the following components:

-1. **Normality Shift Detector**: This component enhances the ability to discern between samples within any given distribution, thus facilitating easier identification of shifts in data distributions, while also mitigating confusion that may arise from anomalous samples.
+1.**Normality Shift Screener**: We propose an antithetical filtering mechanism to select less but representative samples and eliminate the confusion caused by anomalous ones.

-2. **Normality Shift Adapter**: Using a custom adversarial training framework, the Adapter is designed to identify and leverage representative shifted samples.
-This process significantly reduces the burden of labeling, making the adaptation phase more efficient.
+2. **Normality Shift Detector**: The latter Detector is designed to amplify the distinction of any given distribution to more effortlessly identify the shifts in the distribution level, therefore, eliminating the perturbation of sample-level shifts.

-3. **Anomaly Detector**: The final stage is tailored to generalize across normality shifts while retaining valuable knowledge acquired prior to adaptation.
-This ensures that the detection mechanism remains robust even as the data distribution evolves.
+3. **Normality Shift Adapter**: An adversarial framework is tailored within a low manual-labor for the Adapter.
+It is able to learn different kinds of patterns from the latent (adversarial) representation of shifted samples.

 The flowchart of ADANS is as follows.